mhenry07/http-content-stream-repro/README.md

 - Delay: The length of time to wait to simulate fake "I/O".
 Default: 15 milliseconds.

 The default options trigger the issue when I run the repro on my machine.

+### Toggling the Aspire Proxy

+In the AppHost Program.cs, there's also an `isProxied` variable that toggles the Aspire proxy. `true` is the default to use the Aspire proxy, which triggers the issue.
+Setting it to `false` will disable the proxy for the web resource and does not trigger the issue.

 ## The Solution